Two women exploring the new Archives site on a tablet.

 Collaborative Agile approach cuts risk

-To manage risks that the project wouldn’t deliver the required benefits on time and on budget, Archives followed a collaborative Agile methodology.
+To manage the risk of not delivering the required benefits on time and on budget, Archives followed a collaborative Agile methodology.

-The Archives Product Owners became part of the Scrum team delivering the project.
-Together, the team delivered a working website at the end of each two-week Sprint.
-This gave Archives constant visibility of progress and spend.
-It meant they could set priorities for the work ahead based on seeing the site in action.
+The Archives Product Owners integrated into the Scrum team delivering the project.
+The team delivered a working website at the end of each two-week Sprint, providing Archives with constant visibility of progress and spending.
+This allowed them to set priorities based on seeing the site in action.

-Part of the Agile approach involved holding back on the high-resolution visual design until the functionality had been resolved.
-As a result, developers don’t waste time tweaking the hi-res designs.
+Part of the Agile approach involved delaying high-resolution visual design until the functionality was resolved, preventing developers from wasting time on tweaking hi-res designs.

 An early low-fidelity greyscale design for the War Art section of the new Archives website, overlaid by the high-fidelity full-colour design.